vivekd16/agentic/docs/index.md

 - Supports Human-in-the-loop
 - Easy definition and use of tools (functions, class methods, import LangChain tools, ...)
 - Built alongside a set of production-tested tools
+- Interoperate with agents built with other frameworks

 ## Pre-built agents you can run today